-Due to the slope up across the site from the east to west the Ground Floor level is partially cut into the bank and is just over a third of the area of the first to third floor plans which are located directly above the ground and spread across the plateau to the west.
+Due to the slope up across the site from the east to west the Lower Ground Floor level is partially cut into the bank and is just over a third of the area of the ground and first floor plans, which are located directly above the ground and spread across the plateau to the west.

-The more public areas are located on the ground floor including the entrance foyer, visitors lounge, offices and hair and beauty.
-The visitors lounge has been located in the south east corner with a large window providing views back towards the approach road.
+The more public areas are located on the lower ground floor including the entrance foyer, community centre, offices, café and hair and beauty.
+The café has been located in the south east corner with a large window providing views back towards the approach road.

 Our concept and philosophy is to achieve an open, fresh and vibrant feel of this area.
 The proposal achieves this by introducing a clear, open layout and full height glazing to the spaces creating views across to the east to the beautiful woodland and to the west to the enclosed resident gardens.
 The space will be flooded with natural daylight creating a light airy space.